Learn to sail at an RYA accredited club...

 • Bring a waterproof.

 • The club have a supply of appropriate buoyancy aids but if you have a your own you are welcome to bring it.
-Please note that water-ski/surf style crash jackets are not suitable for sailing dinghies.

 • Crash hats are available and must be used by all children under 10 when involved in training.
 The Chief Instructor may also dictate their use according to weather conditions.